sails-adminpanel/sails-adminpanel/docs/Configuration.md

 **There are several places for field config definition and an inheritance of field configs.**

-+ You could use a global `fields` property into `config/adminpanel.js` file into `instances` section.
++ You could use a global `fields` property into `config/adminpanel.js` file into `entities` section.
-+ You could use `fields` property into `instances:action` confguration.
++ You could use `fields` property into `entities:action` confguration.
 This config will overwrite global one

 ```
 module.exports.adminpanel = {
-    instances: {
+    entities: {
         users: {
-            title: 'Users', // Menu title for instance
+            title: 'Users', // Menu title for entity
-            model: 'User', // Model definition for instance
+            model: 'User', // Model definition for entity

             fields: {
                 email: 'User Email', // It will define title for this field in all actions (list/add/edit/view)